Edelio López Falcón: Downfall

 On 22 September 2000, the Gulf Cartel carried out an armed attack against López Salinas in Miguel Alemán.
-He was injured in the attack but his chauffeur Héctor Arias was wounded.
+He was not injured in the attack but his chauffeur Héctor Arias was wounded.
 The attack was presumed to be carried out on García Mena's orders.
 Five days later, six gunmen were arrested in Ciudad Camargo, Tamaulipas, following an anonymous tip provided to the Tamaulipas State Police.
 In their confession to the police, the gunmen said they were hired by López Salinas and were from the Sinaloan cities of Culiacán and Guamúchil.
 They also said they were stationed in Nuevo León and ordered to make incursions into Tamaulipas.
 This alarmed the police of the presence of organized crime members from other turfs outside Tamaulipas.
 On 27 November 2000, the Miguel Alemán Rural Police chief Pablo Gaytán Mejía was murdered by four gunmen, presumably on López Falcón's orders.
 Gaytán Mejía was reportedly a close friend of García Mena and helped facilitate his drug operations.
 After the attack, García Mena's henchmen killed the four gunmen.
 Fearing for his life, López Falcón fled Miguel Alemán and settled in Monterrey.
 His family fled the area after learning about his issues with García Mena.
 López Falcón's estate was abandoned but he continued to visit the city discreetly.